shishisizhu/continuous_neutrino/README.md

 #### cuBLAS/cuDNN

-`neutrino` does not support these NVIDIA propietary product for several reason:
+`neutrino` does not support these NVIDIA proprietary products for several reasons:
 1. NVIDIA updates its [EULA](https://docs.nvidia.com/cuda/eula/index.html) on decompile/disassemble these propietary products.
 2. These propietary product heavily used [dark apis](https://news.ycombinator.com/item?id=39346108), which is out of the scope.
-3. Even observation is made, optimization by developers are impossible as they are closed source.
+3. Even if observation is made, optimization by developers is impossible as they are closed source.

 Unfortunately, some drawbacks from not supporting cuBLAS/cuFFT:
 * PyTorch's `nn.Linear` and other matmul / conv operations can not be traced -> consider using `CUTLASS` instead.

 #### PyTorch
-Support for PyTorch requries manual building to store PTX Assembly in installation (by default, PyTorch use FindCUDA macro of CMake which keeps only SASS):
+Support for PyTorch requires manual building to store PTX Assembly in installation (by default, PyTorch uses FindCUDA macro of CMak,e which keeps only SASS):

-1. Clone the PyTorch: `git clone --recursive https://github.com/pytorch/pytorch`, add `--branch` to specify branch if need
+1. Clone the PyTorch: `git clone --recursive https://github.com/pytorch/pytorch`, add `--branch` to specify the branch if needed
 2. Following the [guide](https://github.com/pytorch/pytorch?tab=readme-ov-file#install-dependencies) to install dependnecies.
 3. Query compute capability via `nvidia-smi --query-gpu=compute_cap --format=csv,noheader`
 4. Modify the fatbin setting and add NVCC flags in `pytorch/CMakeLists.txt`, see below code block.